akitaonrails/rubyconf2011/README.markdown

 Then just run `bundler` to install the dependencies and `bundle exec nanoc3 compile`.
 This will generate the entire website in the 'output' directory.

-You can now run `bundle exec nanoc3 view` to run the Webrick web server and see the generated website opening a web browser pointing to http://localhost:3000
+You can now run `bundle exec nanoc3 autocompile` to run the Webrick web server and see the generated website opening a web browser pointing to http://localhost:3000

+Now whenever you change a file in the /contents directory, Nanoc3 should recompile the static output.